Chrissy Teigen Shares Photo Of Herself Naked On Her Husband’s Armchair

 Chrissy’s stretchmark photo received a whopping 94,000 likes on twitter and 11,000 retweets.
 A lot of women commented on the photo mostly with positive remarks to the 31-year-old model for being so confident with her body.
 Some also commented on how they have struggled with low esteem because of their struggle with stretch marks.

-“you’re real as f**k. thanks for reminding everyone that not everyone is 100% flawless (even tho you are and stuff),” one fan commented.
+“You’re real as f**k. thanks for reminding everyone that not everyone is 100% flawless (even tho you are and stuff),” one fan commented.

 Teigen also stated jokingly that she did not post the photo to receive praise.
 She stated that she posted the photo because she had taken some wine and that she also liked the pattern of the stretch marks.
 The model’s stretch mark post even encouraged other women to share photos of their own stretch marks.